 What should be included on a landing page?

-The information you should include on a landing page depends on your goals, but some main points should be present.
+The information you include on a landing page depends on your goals.
+Still, some primary points should be present.

 - Headline: Use the space at the top of the page ― called “above the fold” in marketing lingo ― to catch your visitor’s attention.